open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Prometheus/README.md

 ### Start Prometheus
 Follow the instructions [here](https://prometheus.io/docs/introduction/first_steps/#starting-prometheus) to start and verify prometheus server has been started successfully.

-Next, we are going to make some modifications to [Program.cs](../../docs/metrics/getting-started/Program.cs) to export our metrics to the endpoint that prometheus was configured to listen to.
+Next, we are going to make some small tweaks to [Program.cs](../../docs/metrics/getting-started/Program.cs) to export our metrics to the endpoint that prometheus was configured to listen to.

 ### Configure OpenTelemetry to expose metrics to Prometheus endpoint